Simplify the Creation of Your Work Breakdown Structure

 - Establish the framework for the project.

-Break down the project scope into manageable packages
+Project scope into manageable packages

 - Use the graphical interface to further break down the work to be completed within the project.